The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-Hashtag’s libations—especially the Fruity Cougar, made with vodka, fresh berries, seasonal kombucha, and lime juice—and hearty hashes are the ultimate hangover-banishing combo.
-10155 E. 29th Dr., #120
+Hashtag’s libations—especially the Fruity Cougar, made with vodka, fresh berries, seasonal kombucha, and lime juice—and hearty hash with adobo-seasoned pork shoulder, roasted anaheim chiles, grilled onions, and ranchero sauce are the ultimate hangover-banishing combo.
+10155 E. 29th Dr., Suite 120

 Looking for Beer

-Pair the brewed-on-site Green Chile Das Bueno (German-style Mexican lager) or the Bee’s Knees (raspberry honey blonde ale) with your chicken and waffles at Briar Common Brewery & Eatery in Jefferson Park.
+Pair the brewed-on-site citrus-rich Broken Bridge Hazy IPA or the Bee’s Knees (raspberry honey blonde ale) with your chicken and waffles or whiskey-battered French toast at Briar Common Brewery & Eatery in Jefferson Park.
 2298 N. Clay St.

 In Search of All the Drinks

 With a robust roster of house cocktails, craft beers, and wines—and dedicated frozen drink bar (the Big Chill at Wolf Bar)—it’s safe to say Avanti Food & Beverage in LoHi is the ultimate Sunday brunch spot for fashion-forward boozers.
 3200 N. Pecos St.